PHYSICS LABORATORY 3 (UNIT 1)

 Assessment methods and criteria

 Evaluation of this 1.st module consists in a colloquium focused on the reports of the experiments performed by each student.
 This colloquium is typically in February, while a 2.nd colloquium, for the 2.nd modulus, is held typically in the summer session.

 The final score for the course is the average of the scores of the two colloquia.

-For the analysis of the experimental data it is strongly recommended that students know how to use Matlab.
+For the analysis of the experimental data it is strongly recommended that students learn to use Matlab efficiently.

 For some experiences it is necessary to use a minimum of electronic instrumentation for the acquisition of signals, such as a computer with a data acquisition card (ADC).

 Some experiences require digital acquisition and processing of films and images and / or microimages.
 The Matlab procedures for extracting quantitative information from images are described in a tutorial provided in the archive.

 Students are encouraged to keep a "log book" accurate and updated, to write down all observations which may serve to describe or to repeat the experiment.
 In addition, it is useful that each group will re-encounters in the course of the week discuss and / or seek clarification from the teacher, available on appointment also outside of laboratory time.